arbazdiwan/covid19_tracker/README.md

-# covid19 Tracker
+# Covid19 Tracker

-In this app, we can see country wise stats of COVID-19.
+It is an Android app build using Flutter where we can see country wise stats of COVID-19.

 <br>

 <p float"center">